SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 ## Sub-questions:

-- How to ensure that clients are actively pursuing their learning goals?

 - Is there any way to speed up the learning process?

 - How to make the learning process efficient and user friendly?

-- How to ensure that both genders can acquire proper knowledge?
+- How to ensure that all genders can acquire proper knowledge?

 - What design principles can be used to make digital learning app more convenient?